 Spruce Aphids (Elatobium abietinum)

 Spruce aphids are green.
 They closely match the color of their favorite food: spruce tree needles.
 They usually feed on older needles.
-However, because they are wingless, they may move to newer branches during a population breakout.
+However, they may move to newer branches during a population breakout because they are wingless.

 The type of damage you can expect from spruce aphids include: